 Sales teams use this story type to track performance by account executive and territory.

 Customer Success teams can be quickly alerted of a sudden rise of service tickets, following a new shipping offering.

 An Operations team that is concerned about supply chain shortages, as shown in this story.

-An enterprise dashboard can show you increases and drops too, but it only shows you the metric or KPI that you know to look for.
-Outlier shows you the Spikes and Drops that you might not be expecting or tracking in your dashboard.
-Also, dashboards tend to miss small changes that could also strongly impact your business.
+An enterprise dashboard can show you increases and drops too, but it only shows you the metric or KPI that you know to look for and choose to track.
+Outlier automatically monitors for increases and decreases of a metric and all of its related segments over days, weeks, and months, comparing values to their expected range.
+Not only does Outlier show you the spikes and drops that you might not be expecting and aren’t tracking in your dashboard, but it also alerts those small changes that could strongly impact your business.

 An eCommerce team that is concerned about product checkouts, as shown in this story.